kristianlm/chicken-stb-image-write/readme.md

     [procedure] (write-tga data width height components #!key flip rle) [procedure] (write-bmp data width height components #!key flip)

-Writes the image data to `(current-output-port)` in the format of the procedure name. `data` format depends on `components`, which represents the number of bytes per pixel:
+Writes the image data to `(current-output-port)` using the image format of the procedure name.
+The pixel format of `data` depends on `components`, which represents the number of bytes per pixel:

 	1: y8 (gray)
 	2: ya16 (gray + alpha)